 The Ten Commandments as a Guide

-- You shall love the Lord your God.
+- You shall worship and love the Lord your God.

-- You shall not call on the name of the Lord in vain.
+- You shall not take the name of the Lord in vain.

 - You shall keep Sunday holy.